VitJRBOG/LogoIntegrator/README.md

-# GoLogoIntegrator
+# ImageStigmator
-Program for integration logo into images.
+Utility for imposing a logo on an images.